Uberspace/lab/source/guide_hasteserver.rst

 Configure storage
 ===================

-haste-server_ currently supports six storage solutions, of which four are supported by Uberspace.
+haste-server_ currently supports six storage solutions, of which the following are supported by Uberspace.

 File
 ------